PFarahani/data-science-essentials/SQL/PostgreSQL/postgresql-advanced-summary.md

 **Note:**
 - Child tables can inherit from more than one parent table.
 - `CHECK` and `NOT NULL` constraints are inherited.
-- `UPDATE`, `DELETE`, and `INSERT` operations work differently depending on whether they’re performed on parent or child tables.
+- `UPDATE`, `DELETE`, and `INSERT` operations work differently depending on whether they're performed on parent or child tables.

 |                    | `INSERT`                      | `UPDATE` | `DELETE` |
 | ------------------ | ----------------------------- | -------- | -------- |